DATAMATH CALCULATOR MUSEUM

 The Corvus 400 introduced the "N"-key known from desktop calculators.
 It instructs the calculator to display a count of entries made in a chain.
 This feature is used in obtaining averages.

 Within a few month the keyboard color design was changed, don't miss the second edition of the Corvus 400.
-The later Corvus 400 makes use of the MK50282A calculator circuit instead the MK50280.
-The differences are not yet discovered.
+The third Corvus 400 makes use of the MK50282A calculator circuit instead the MK50280.
+The differences between the two chips are not yet discovered.
 Within some month the four unusual N-batteries were replaced with a standard 9V battery.
 Don't miss the Corvus 406.

 The Corvus 400 was sold under the label of Radio Shack, don't miss the EC-230.